deeplearning4j/deeplearning4j/gettingstarted.md

 			<version>0.0.3.2</version>
          </dependency>

-         // For natural-language processing (NLP), add this dependency to your POM file
+         //For natural-language processing, add this dependency to your POM

          <dependency>
             <groupId>org.deeplearning4j</groupId>